 The 2023 Canmore Christmas Artisans Market runs from November 18 & 19, 2023 (10am to 4pm) at the Canmore Recreation Centre (1900 8th Avenue, Canmore).
 Admission is $5 and all proceeds going to the Canmore Preschool Society

 During the first week of December, the local Canmore businesses and community organizations come together to compete for the top spot in Christmas tree decor.
 During this time, you’ll find beautifully decorated trees that line the hall of the Malcolm Hotel.
 From December 2nd to December 31st, anyone can enter The Malcolm and admire the decor, with a hot cup of coffee from Pulse Coffee (inside The Malcolm) in hand.

 The Festival of Trees serves as the Rotary Club of Canmore’s primary fundraiser, with last year’s event raising nearly $100,000!

 Browse the Storefronts Around Banff Ave

-Late November marks the beginning of Christmas time in Banff town.
-From now until Christmas Banff Ave is lined with cheer and it’s full-on shopping time.
+Late November marks the beginning of Christmas time in Downtown Banff.
+From now until Christmas, Banff Ave is lined with cheer, and it’s full-on shopping time.